 Why are we creating so much waste now?

 Jonathan Chapman, Professor of Sustainable Design, highlights a relatively new phenomenon: that it is culturally acceptable to design almost any object to be disposable.
-We must rethink how we design — and begin again to design objects we love that will last.
-Since the waste disposal, recycling and other clean up costs in the United States are rarely paid by the manufacturer, but rather the taxpayer, we have seen the number of single-use disposables increase dramatically over the last two decades.
+Since the waste disposal, recycling, and other clean up costs in the United States are rarely paid by the manufacturer, but rather the taxpayer, we have seen the number of single-use disposables increase dramatically over the last two decades.
 Because most American cities charge a flat fee for waste disposal, and trash is taken “away” from their homes, most Americans are oblivious to the amount of waste they generate.

 Fixing the Waste Problem

-The easiest way to reduce waste is to not create it to begin with — and to support the design, manufacturing and consumption of zero waste goods and services, and avoid single use disposable ones.
+The easiest way to reduce waste is to not create it to begin with — and to support the design, manufacturing and consumption of zero waste goods and services, and avoid single-use disposable ones.
 Zero waste doesn’t necessarily mean you create absolutely no waste or garbage, but rather that 90% of the materials that you discard are not sent to landfills, but instead recycled, reused, repurposed or composted.
-Designing with zero waste in mind is a key component of the circular economy.